idaols/MM-Projekti/README.md

 ## Project Description

 This is a project for our course "Media Distribution and Data Streams".
 Goal was to build a shadowpage with live streaming ability for an event and deploy and host it on Azure environment.
+Working and sensible UI/UX design was also a requirement.

 ### Team's comment
 >  This shadowpage is fully responsive and thoroughly thought to be accessible.
 We also used a lot of time to focus on visual look and make the page match the event.